45+ Best Natural Antihistamine Foods

 The immune system, for example, may begin to perceive harmless substances like dust or certain foods as harmful.
 It will then release extra histamine and other chemicals into the bloodstream, affecting organs like your nose, eyes, throat, lungs, skin, or digestive system.

-The results are the type of symptoms that we typically associate with allergic reactions, such as sneezing, wheezing, hives, and digestive problems.
+The results are the type of symptoms that we typically associate with allergic reactions, hay fever, or allergic rhinitis, such as sneezing, wheezing, hives, and digestive problems.

 What Does Antihistamine Mean?

 An antihistamine is something that curbs the effects of histamine on the body, bringing bothersome symptoms under control.

 When you think of “antihistamines” you probably think of medications, and there are certainly many over-the-counter and prescription drugs that can block some of the negative effects of histamines.

 But it is also possible to control the symptoms of histamine intolerance with certain foods.

 While all antihistamine foods naturally contain very low levels of histamine, there are other ways in which they are helpful.

 Some, for example, can help boost the production of an enzyme called diamine oxidase (DAO).
 DAO is produced by the body and its main function is to keep histamine levels within a healthy range.
 Eating foods that can stimulate DAO production will help clear excess histamine more quickly.

 Conversely, some foods should be avoided in an antihistamine diet because they block DAO, or because they actually promote histamine release.
 These foods are known as histamine liberators.